TnmyB/remove/README.md

 ## Method

-The code can be modified to remove any element in a list of strings.
+The code can remove any specified element from a list of strings.